ready4-dev/readyforwhatsnext/README.md

-# ready4 website
+# ready4-dev

-This is the source code for the [website of the ready4 open science framework](https://www.ready4-dev.com/) for modular, replicable and generalisable mental health models.
+Website for documenting the development status of the ready4 modular, open source model of youth mental health.

-The website was built using blogdown and the Hugo Clarity theme.
+This website provides a source of consolidated documentation for all ready4 projects managed by the core ready4 team.
+It also provides background information about the project, news and latest release information and details about how you can contribute to the project.